 Still-life (after Wilhelm Bendz)

-For the video series “Now and Again”, Ellen created the video performance “Still-life (after Wilhelm Bendz)”.
+For our video exhibition series “Now and Again”, Ellen created the video performance “Still-life (after Wilhelm Bendz)”.
 It investigated the artificial (eye) contact between observer and artist in a performance, that is not live, but recorded.
-The video was inspired by the tradition of self portraits, Trompe l’oeil and Stillleben in the history of painting and of the painting “En ung kunstner betragter en skitse i et spejl” (1828) by Wilhelm Bendz in particular.
+The video was inspired by the tradition of self portraits, trompe l’oeil and Stillleben in the history of painting in general, and by a painting by Wilhelm Bendz, “En ung kunstner betragter en skitse i et spejl” from 1828 in particular.

 Ida Bruns Attituder

-This Performance Lecture and Virtual Reality experience, designed by Live Art Denmark for Thorvaldsens Museum in Copenhagen, takes the spectators back to the world of Ida Brun (1792-1857), hostess of salons for artists and politicians in Copenhagen.
+This performance lecture and virtual reality experience, designed by Live Art Danmark for Thorvaldsens Museum in Copenhagen, takes the spectators back to the world of Ida Brun (1792-1857), who was famous for hosting salons for artists and politicians in Copenhagen.
 Fascinated by the then new ideas of democracy, she did her best to introduce them to the Danish public.
 But it were her so-called attitudes that made her famous.
-She would mimic famous greek and roman statues with her own body, admired throughout Europe, by the likes Goethe, Bertel Thorvaldsen, Madame de Staël and many others.
+She would mimic the poses of famous greek and roman statues with her own body.
+These temporary sculptures were admired throughout Europe, by the likes of Goethe, Bertel Thorvaldsen, Madame de Staël and many others.
 She could be called one of the worlds first performance artists.

-In the period correct ambience of Thorvaldsens Museum Live Art Denmark paid tribute to Ida Brun and brought some of her attitudes back to life, in both carbon and virtual realities.
+In the period correct ambience of Thorvaldsens Museum Live Art Danmark paid tribute to Ida Brun and brought some of her attitudes back to life, in both carbon and virtual realities.

 About the Artist

 With a background in stage design (Akademiet for Scenekunst, Frederikstad, Norway) and a diploma in Interdisciplinary Arts from the Kunsthochschule Berlin-Weissensee (2005), Ellen Friis has an unconventional approach to the basic matters of time and space.
 She wonders how various time structures affect or change the space and the narration of live performance.
-In her works in theatres and museums in Denmark, Germany, Norway, Sweden, Poland and Finland, she investigates performance combined with recordings to see what happens if time runs backwards, slow, or not at all.
+In her works, that have been shown in theatres and museums in Denmark, Germany, Norway, Sweden, Poland and Finland, she investigates performance combined with recordings to see what happens if time runs backwards, slow, or not at all.